Skip to content

 docker compose logs worker | grep -i killed

-Check the work task failure history:
+Check the work task failure history for the affected issue:

 SELECT id, task_type, status, created_at